 5. AUDIT COMMITTEE PROCEDURES

-A. NAVEX Global shall promptly forward to the Chairman of the Audit Committee any complaints that it has received regarding the matters enumerated in item 4 (C) above.
-The Audit Committee Chairman shall immediately notify the Audit Committee of any such complaints.
-The Audit Committee Chairman has direct access to the audit committee of the board of directors and is required to report to the audit committee at least annually on compliance activity
+A. NAVEX Global shall promptly forward to the Chair of the Audit Committee any complaints that it has received regarding the matters enumerated in item 4 (C) above.
+The Audit Committee Chair shall immediately notify the Audit Committee of any such complaints.
+The Audit Committee Chair has direct access to the audit committee of the board of directors and is required to report to the audit committee at least annually on compliance activity

 B. The Audit Committee shall investigate each matter so reported and take corrective and disciplinary actions, if appropriate, which may include, alone or in combination, a warning or letter of reprimand, demotion, loss of merit increase, bonus or stock options, suspension without pay or termination of employment.